sigani/dsl_scheduler/CHECKINS.md

 ## Overview of main language features:
 ```
 // “system” types
-task
+// task
-project
+// project
-user
+// user

 // example uses of types
-task nameoftask “Name of task”; // this will just set the name of the task
+task nameoftask "Name of task"; // this will just set the name of the task

 task nameoftask {
-    Name: “”,
-    Description: “”,
-    Deadline: “”,
+    name: "",
+    description: "",
+    deadline: "",
+    progress: "",
-    Progress: “”, // defaults are (not started, in progress, completed).
+            // defaults are (not started, in progress, completed).
             // users may be able to add custom statuses, but not remove/alter these ones
-    Priority: 9 // any number, up to the user to decide what that means.
+            // any number, up to the user to decide what that means.
 Default is 0
+    priority: 9,
-    Deps: {task1, task2},
+    deps: {task1, task2},
-    Users: {user1, user2},
+    users: {user1, user2},
-    Callbacks: {onUnblock: function,},
+    callbacks: {onUnblock: function,},
 }; // can omit some fields

 user nameofuser {
-    Name: “”,
-    Email: “”,
-    Tasks: {},
-    Projects: {},
+    name: "",
+    email: "",
-    Additional: {},
+    tasks: {},
+    projects: {WIIIIIIRDS},
+    additional: {"test": "test", "TTE":"TESD"},
 //key value array of additional information.
 May be useful for user defined functions
 };
 project nameofproject {task1, task2};
-project nameofproject “name of project” // similar to tasks;
+project nameofproject "name of project"; // similar to tasks
 project nameofproject2 {
-    Name: “”,
-    Description: “”,
-    Deadline: “”,
-    Status: “”,
+    name: "",
+    description: "",
+    deadline: "",
+    progress: "",
-Priority: 1,
+    priority: 1,
-    Deps: {project2}, // projects could possibly be dependencies to another project
+    deps: {project2}, // projects could possibly be dependencies to another project
-    Users: {},
+    users: {d},
-    Tasks: {task1, task2, task3->task4},
+    tasks: {task1, task2, task3->task4},
 };

 user nameofuser2;